KaterinaGavala/Order-Management/README.md

 # Order-Management

 The object of the project is the development of a Java application with GUI, which will manage orders, that will be stored/read in files.
-The development of the User Interface is be done with AWT and/or Swing.
+The development of the User Interface is done with AWT and/or Swing.
 The application contains a main window, a new order window, a statistics window and a manufacturer's information window